From Tickets.

 Complementary, Not Competitive

-DigitalCore isn't trying to replace Jira for development work.
-We're built for what comes next: managing the service relationship with customers.
+DigitalCore is not trying to replace Jira for development work.
 Jira handles delivery execution.
-DigitalCore handles service economics.
+DigitalCore shows whether that delivery is commercially healthy.

 Where DigitalCore Complements Jira